 Today I am sharing how our home got involved in filming movies, tv shows, and commercials.
-It’s been an incredible experience and I think you will be surprised to learn you can do this too!
+It’s been an incredible experience and today I am going to share how you can Rent your home for Filming too!

 And I guess you could say, from there it was history.

 Things got kind of crazy in the first few years.
 When a new home becomes available in the filming market, everybody wants to film at the new location.
 So we filmed a lot in the early years.
 And we have filmed every year since.

 We have filmed mostly commercials at our home for companies such as Esurance, Blue Bunny Ice Cream, Skittles, Ballpark Franks, the Home Depot, Williams-Sonoma, Schwab, Donato Pizza, Gogurt, Osteo BiFlex, Pillsbury, Nestle, Bank of America, Bounty Paper towels, Leap Frog, Clorox, Lands End, Wells Fargo, Sunny Delight, Linens & Things, Visa, Kelloggs, Safeway and many more.

 Some of the TV shows we have filmed include Mad Men, Criminal Minds, Law & Order, CSI Cyber, Back When We Were Grownups, American Dreams, Judging Amy, and the pilot for Disney’s Andi Mack.